 founder of the company

-Appointment of Founder: In recognition of the outstanding contribution which he has made to the Company and its associated companies, Mr Stephen Tindall shall be the holder of the office of founder of the Company ("Founder").
+Appointment of Founder: In recognition of the outstanding contribution which he has made to the Company and its associated companies, Sir Stephen Tindall shall be the holder of the office of founder of the Company ("Founder").

 Founder holds office for life: The Founder shall hold such office for life irrespective of whether he also holds office as a Director of the Company.